 Tapping into different communities

 Hackathons are an opportunity for “talent engagement;” means of entering a conversation with idea generators that could help open new growth possibilities.
-Hackathons are a great way of keep your finger on the pulse of what is happening culturally, technologically and even politically.
+Hackathons are a great way to keep your finger on the pulse of what is happening culturally, technologically, and even politically.

 Development of Intellectual Property

 IP is a tricky subject to manage when it comes to hackathons.
 The volunteer-driven and collaborative nature of hackathons generally means you need to be sensitive about not giving the impression you are using crowdsourcing as free labour.
 Therefore, when it comes to determining who owns the IP that is developed during a hackathon, it is important you consider the repercussions of your choice on the matter.
 Make sure that the rules regarding IP are clearly articulated.
 That being said, it is remarkable how successful well-organized hackathons are at delivering creative solutions and insights.
 In the right context, participant submissions may open up additional markets, customer bases, and spawn new product lines or entire companies.

 One of our clients (who prefers to remain anonymous) was proactive in responding to the changes in the financial industry.
 Part of their strategic blueprint was an internal hackathon with the objective of re-imagining the way their customers experienced their services using new emerging technologies.
 They were concerned about the threat of disruptive technologies in their industry and wanted to prepare for the changes.